 Accounting is the process of keeping up with financial accounts, i.e. keeping money in order.
 “Forensic” refers to something that can be used in a court of law.
-Therefore forensic accounting is used in investigation and court to procure evidence in relation to finances for a case.
+Therefore forensic accounting is used in investigation and court to procure evidence about finances for a case.

 What Types Of Cases Is Forensic Accounting Used For?

-The types of cases forensic accountants work on are typically in relation to fraud, money laundering, and others types of crime involving money.
+The types of cases forensic accountants work on are typically about fraud, money laundering, and others types of a crime involving money.
 This leads to forensic accountants also being called by other names, such as fraud auditors, investigative accountants, fraud investigators, and forensic auditors.
 If you’ve ever met someone with such a title, they investigate crimes dealing with misplaced money or suspicious financial accounts.

 The Forensic Accounting Process